 PAs in Utah requires each spouse to list out their assets and the values of all of their assets.
 For example, the cars, houses, lots, boats, planes, and automobiles owned by each party and their values.
 The thought is that there should be no deception.
 Each party should have the straight scoop on the value of the other party’s assets.
 With that information, they are able to enter into a PA with their eyes open.

-If you need experienced help regarding a prenuptial agreement, please call Hepworth Legal at (801) 895-4408 for a consultation.
+If you need experienced help regarding a prenuptial agreement, please give us a call.